Starling Bank is a fully-fledged, UK-based bank without physical bank branches. Instead, you manage your account almost entirely through a mobile app.

 While competing neobanking platforms offer tiered price plans (from free to “premium” plans), Starling’s costs are piecemeal according to what services are used.

 The Business accounts for sole traders and limited companies have no monthly fees.
-Optionally, you can subscribe to an additional feature package called Business Toolkit for £7 per month.
+You can subscribe to an additional feature package called Business Toolkit for £7 per month, but this is mainly useful for sole traders.

 There is no setup charge, and you receive the debit card free of charge after you’ve had the account approved.
 Starling does not currently pay interest on any business current account, only on their personal current accounts (there is no Starling savings account).